 How much cold brew concentrate to use

-Here's a great example of how to make a cold brew concentrate latte.
+If you’re looking to make your coffee with milk, here’s a great example of how to make a cold brew concentrate latte.

 - Cold Brew Concentrate Latte